HOW DID I GET HERE?

 I live in Lander, Wyoming, in the foothills of the Wind River Range, on unceded land of the Eastern Shoshone, Crow, and Cheyenne.
 I am surrounded by a community of educators and adventurers, who push me and support me in equal measure.
 My pup Mesa and I ramble through the high desert sagebrush, finding joy and presence in nature.

 I will forever be learning from horses, on the ground and in the saddle.
 I see this work as a primary practice for me to continue stepping into the mess of uncertainty, regulating my emotions, taking the next right action, and learning from failure.
-I’m challenged and grounded by my meditation practice and mindfulness studies.
+I’m also sustained by meditation and mindfulness practices, which help me return, again and again, to the quiet steadiness at the heart of it all.

 Certifications